 FAWIC carefully selects its employees through written applications, personal interviews, and reference checks.
 Prior to becoming an employee of the FAWIC, a job-related background check may have been conducted.
 A comprehensive background check may consist of prior employment verification, professional reference checks, criminal history, and education confirmation.
+A criminal background check will not be conducted until a conditional job offer has been extended.
 As appropriate based on the position description, a credit, and/or driving record history may have also been obtained.
 A driving record will be obtained for positions which require driving a motor vehicle in the course and scope of performing the job.
 A credit report will be conducted for persons applying for the following positions only: